Discover the hidden treasures of this coastal Egyptian gem.

 Ride the Ferry to Port Fouad

 Cross the Suez Canal on the free local ferry.
-It takes only a few minutes, offers great views of passing ships, and drops you off near the quiet, calm canal side shore line and historic French-style villas of Port Fouad.
+The ride only takes a few minutes, while also offering great views of passing ships and the quieter side of the canal.

 Wander the Waterfront (Corniche)